Last Updated on August 8, 2023 by lindseymahoney

 Let the spackle dry for one to two hours.
-Once the spackle is dry, use a sanding block to make the wall smooth.
+Once it is dry, use a sanding block to make the wall smooth.

-Lay down your drop cloths to protect the floor and furniture when painting.
+Lay down your drop cloth to protect the floor and furniture when painting.
 Finally, remove the faceplates of your outlets and switches to paint around each.